wykys/boxfit/README.md

 BOXFIT makes use of a series of BOX files containing compressed RHD simulation data.
 These can be found on the [afterglowlibrary](https://cosmo.nyu.edu/afterglowlibrary/boxfit2011.html) website.
 Download the files and store them on your local machine, e.g. under the `boxfit/data` directory

-For this, it is possible to use a simple `download.sh` script, which creates a `boxISM` folder into which it downloads `*.h5` files necessary for simulation.
+For this, it is possible to use a simple `download.sh` script, which creates a `data/boxISM` folder into which it downloads `*.h5` files necessary for simulation.

 ```bash
 ./download.sh